rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/higher-order-functions.md

 count("abcdef", _ => true)
 ```

-Final note: the function we have defined is also present in the Scala API and does exactly the same!
+Final note: the function we have defined is also present [in the Scala API](http://www.scala-lang.org/api/current/index.html#scala.collection.mutable.Traversable@count(p:A=%3EBoolean):Int)
+and does exactly the same!

 ```scala
 "abcdef".count(_ == 'a')